jaburns/NintendoSpy/README.md

 4. [DB9 Male Breakout Board to Screw Terminals](https://www.amazon.com/gp/product/B00CLTP2O2/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1)
 5. (optional) [Shield Stacking Header Set for Arduino UNO R3](https://www.amazon.com/gp/product/B0756KRCFX/ref=oh_aui_detailpage_o06_s00?ie=UTF8&psc=1)
 5. Wire cutters/strippers
-## Specific Components and Equipment needed for a PSX and Turbographx-16/PC Engine cable
+## Specific Components and Equipment needed for a PSX, Turbographx-16/PC Engine or Sega Saturn cable

-1. Controller extension cable (PSX or TG16/PC Engine)
+1. Controller extension cable (PSX, TG16/PC Engine or Sega Saturn)
 2. (optional) male/female connectors with 5 pins minimum for easy controller switching
 3. Wires to solder into the controller extension cable to go to the Arduino (the Arduino sockets are very small, so you will need some smaller gauge wire to fit, so it might be best to pickup some wire after you see the socket size)
 4. Wire cutters/strippers